 Do You Know What Happened In The News This Week?

-Donald Trump and Hillary Clinton are widening their leads in the presidential race, NASA astronaut Scott Kelly returned to Earth, and North Korea is in trouble with the United Nations.
+European Union leaders had a summit on the deepening global refugee crisis, the U.S. had its hottest winter on record, and Beatles producer George Martin died.
 Take the BuzzFeed News quiz, made from stories featured in the BuzzFeed News app and the BuzzFeed News newsletter this week.

 -